Amsterdam/signals/.github/pull_request_template.md

 - [ ] Check that the PR targets `master`
 - [ ] There are no merge conflicts
 - [ ] There are no conflicting Django migrations
+- [ ] PR was created with "Allow edits and access to secrets by maintainers"

 ## How has this been tested?